Home » Dual Applying vs. Combined Residency Programs: Applying in Multiple Specialties

 What is Dual Applying for Residency?

 First and foremost, let’s define what it means to dual apply for residency.
-This means applying to two different specialty programs during one application cycle, with the ultimate goal of matching into just one specialty.
+This means applying to two different specialty programs during one application cycle, with the goal of matching into just one specialty.
 It’s crucial to understand that this isn’t a combined program where you’ll graduate with degrees in both specialties.

 The ideal candidate for dual applying varies.
 It could be someone who hasn’t made their final decision about their career path due to the diverse experiences in medical school.
 Others might consider dual applying due to geographic limitations, couples matching, or interest in competitive fields.